Effect-Wise Inference for Smoothing Spline ANOVA on Tensor-Product Sobolev Space: Effect-Wise Inference in Smoothing Spline ANOVA

-The two rates of \( \lambda \) in Remark~\ref{rmk:order} correspond to different inferential goals: \( \lambda \asymp n^{-2m/(2m+1)} \) is optimal for estimation, while \( \lambda \asymp n^{-4m/(4m+1)} \) is optimal for hypothesis testing, as will be shown in Section~\ref{sec:global_inference}.
-Both choices achieve optimal theoretical rates up to logarithmic factors.
-The requirement \( m \geq 2 \) is mild, as this is standard in smoothing spline applications.
+The {three} rates of \( \lambda \) in Remark~\ref{rmk:order} correspond to different inferential goals: \( \lambda \asymp n^{-2m/(2m+1)} \) is optimal for estimation, {\( \lambda \asymp n^{-2m/(4m+1)} \) is optimal for estimation under the additional smoothness condition on the effect function, and} \( \lambda \asymp n^{-4m/(4m+1)} \) is optimal for hypothesis testing, as will be shown in Section~\ref{sec:global_inference}. {All three choices of $\lambda$} achieve optimal theoretical rates up to logarithmic factors.
+The requirement \( m \geq 2 \) is mild, as this is standard in smoothing spline applications. {Note that the condition \( \sqrt{n} \lambda = o(1) \) is only required for local inference, where it ensures that the bias term vanishes in the limiting distribution; see Section~\ref{sec:local_inference}.}

 The rate of convergence follows directly from the functional Bahadur representation by bounding the stochastic and bias terms.